-In an emergency situation, if you cannot reasonably utilize a PPO ambulance service, covered services will be reimbursed as though they were received from a PPO ambulance service.
-However, if ground ambulance services are provided by an Out-of-Network Provider, and because we do not have contracts with Out-of-Network Providers and they may not accept our payment arrangements, you may be responsible for any difference between the amount charged and our amount paid for a covered service.
+In an emergency situation, if you cannot reasonably utilize a PPO ambulance service. covered services will be reimbursed as though they were received from a PPO ambulance service.
+However, if ground ambulance services are provided by an Outof-Network Provider, and because we do not have contracts with Out-of-Network Providers and they may not accept our payment arrangements, you may be responsible for any difference between the amount charged and our amount paid for a covered service.
 When receiving ground ambulance services, select a provider who participates in your network to avoid being responsible for any difference between the billed charge and our settlement amount.

-- Professional non-emergency ground ambulance transportation to a hospital or nursing facility in the surrounding area where your ambulance transportation originates.
-All of the following are required to qualify for benefits: - The services required to treat your illness or injury are not available in the facility where you are currently receiving care. - You are transported to the nearest hospital or nursing facility with adequate facilities to treat your medical condition. - During transport your medical condition requires the services that are provided only by a ground ambulance that is professionally staffed and specially equipped for taking sick or injured people to or from a health care facility. - The ground ambulance has the necessary patient care equipment and supplies to meet your needs.
+- Non-emergency air or ground ambulance transportation to a hospital or nursing facility.
+All of the following are required to qualify for benefits: - The services required to treat your illness or injury are not available where you are currently receiving care. - You are transported to the nearest hospital or nursing facility with adequate facilities to treat your medical condition. - During transport your medical condition requires the services that are provided only by an air or ground ambulance. - In addition to the preceding requirements, for non-emergency air ambulance services to be covered, all of the following must be met: